2021:

 Grigorii, 22, Moscow

 "I studied architecture here, and I also joined a theater ensemble, which has always been a passion of mine.
-Local architecture definitely inspires me, though I have to admit, it’s often the mess unfolding at street level that capture attention more than what’s happening up above."
+Local architecture definitely inspires me, though I have to admit, it’s often the mess unfolding down here that capture attention more than what’s happening up there."

 Anzhela, 48, Moscow